philsturgeon/phil.tech/source/2011-08-24-nomadic-web-development.html.markdown

 layout: post
 title: Nomadic Web Development
 category: personal
-alias: blog/2011/08/nomadic-web-development
+alias: blog/2011/08/nomadic-web-development/
-excerpt: " \n\tAnyone following me on Twitter will have seen tweets coming in from all-over the place for the last few months.
+excerpt: "Anyone following me on Twitter will have seen tweets coming in from all-over the place for the last few months.
 Am I on holiday?
 Nope!
 I've spent the last 4 months traveling USA and Canada doing a bit of work here and there.
 With freelance, a passive income and some training sessions here and there I am actually